-Financial instruments which potentially subject the Group to concentrations of credit risk principally consist of bank balances, trade receivables, Go livestock receivables and forward foreign exchange contracts.
-The Group places its cash and short term investments with three major trading banks.
-Concentrations of credit risk with respect to trade and Go livestock receivables are limited due to the large number of customers included in the Group's farming customer base in New Zealand.
+Financial instruments which potentially subject the Group to concentrations of credit risk principally consist of bank balances, trade receivables, Go receivables, other receivables, other investments and forward foreign exchange contracts.
+The Group places its cash with three major trading banks.
+Concentrations of credit risk with respect to trade and Go receivables are limited due to the large number of customers included in the Group's farming customer base in New Zealand.